lalten/type2-runtime/README.md

 __Please note:__ This repository is meant to be extremely simple.

 * Do NOT add additional external dependencies or files.
 Everything shall be implemented in one file. `runtime.c`
-* Do NOT add a complicated "build system" (like autotools, CMake,...) other than the existing simple Makefile and bash

 Binaries are provided on GitHub Releases.
-Should you need to build the runtime locally or on GitHub Codespaces, the following will build the contents of this repository in an Alpine container:
+To build the runtime yourself, run:
 ```
-export ARCHITECTURE=x86_64
-./chroot_build.sh # Or execute the steps in it manually
+docker run -it --rm --volume `pwd`:/workdir alpine:latest /workdir/build.sh
 ```

 This whole process takes only a few seconds, e.g., on GitHub Codespaces.